beejjorgensen/bgnet/src/bgnet.md

 `gethostbyname()` takes a string like "www.yahoo.com", and returns a `struct hostent` which contains tons of information, including the \index{IP address} IP address.
-(Other information is the official host name, a list of aliases, the address type, the length of the addresses, and the list of addresses—it's a general-purpose structure that's pretty easy to use for our specific purposes once you see how.)
+(Other information is the official host name, a list of aliases, the address type, the length of the addresses, and the list of addresses---it's a general-purpose structure that's pretty easy to use for our specific purposes once you see how.)